Ehabw57/alx-low_level_programming/0x0A-argc_argv/README.md

-yo this the folder of ardc and argv hope i can pass throu
+yo this the foldecoins of ardc and argv hope i can pass throu